AhmedArshed/ATM-in-python-using-pyQt5/README.md

 #Name :M.Ahmed Arshed
 #FAST university

-Done project on ATM in python using pyQt5 library
+project on ATM in python using pyQt5 library